 Calculating the fabric

-The finished flags are 15cm (6in) wide with a gap of 10cm (4in) between them.
+Are you ready to learn how to sew bunting?
+Let’s start with some maths!
+How much fabric do you need?
+This depends very much on how long you want your bunting to be.
+Your finished bunting flags will be 15cm (6in) wide with a gap of 10cm (4in) between them.
 So, divide the length you want your finished bunting to be by 25cm (10in) to work out how many flags you need to make.

-Buy cotton tape to the length of your finished bunting plus about 30cm (12in) extra at either end for hanging it up.
+Buy cotton tape to the length of your finished bunting plus about 30cm (12in) extra at either end for hanging it up, or watch our video guide to how to make bunting above, as we show you in it how to make your own from white cotton fabric.

 Cut the fabric in half then place the two pieces right sides (RS) together with the template pinned centrally on top.